KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.5: Metadata settings.

-We say in advance that, it is important to distinguish these metedata categories from the required field “Category” that occurs while saving the KPI definition (see Figure 7.18).
-In fact, the category assigned when saving the KPI definition will be added (if it doesn’t exist) in the “KPI categories“ list, used to profile KPIs on roles (see Figure 7.6).
+We say in advance that, it is important to distinguish these metedata categories from the required field â€œCategoryâ€ that occurs while saving the KPI definition (see Figure 7.18).
+In fact, the category assigned when saving the KPI definition will be added (if it doesnâ€™t exist) in the â€œKPI categoriesâ€œ list, used to profile KPIs on roles (see Figure 7.6).

    |image127|